 We evaluate the impact of JCS on the transitions from unemployment into regular employment using a bivariate duration model as suggested by Abbring and van den Berg (2003).
-Normalising the point in time when an individual enters unemployment to zero, we measure the duration until the individual enters a regular job, $T_e$ , and the duration until the individual enters a job creation scheme, $T_p$ . $T_e$ and $T_p$ are assumed to be non-negative and continuous random variables with realisations denoted as $t_e$ and $t_p$ .
-The durations $T_e$ and $T_p$ are assumed to vary with time-invariant observable characteristics x and unobservable characteristics x.
-The observable characteristics x are the same for both distributions, i.e., no exclusion restrictions on x are imposed.
-For the unobserved characteristics, we assume $v_e$ ( $v_p$ ) to capture the unobserved determinants of $T_e$ ( $T_p$ ).
+Normalising the point in time when an individual enters unemployment to zero, we measure the duration until the individual enters a regular job, T_e , and the duration until the individual enters a job creation scheme, T_p .
+T_e and T_p are assumed to be non-negative and continuous random variables with realisations denoted as t_e and t_p .
+The durations T_e and T_p are assumed to vary with time-invariant observable characteristics x and unobservable characteristics v.
+The observable characteristics x are the same for both distributions, i.e. no exclusion restrictions on x are imposed.
+For the unobserved characteristics, we assume $v_e(v_p)$ to capture the unobserved determinants of $T_e(T_p)$.